 .
 If you're hailing from the United States, then growing it might not be an easy task, although in the southern area of Florida it might occur.

 Continental South America is a major area for growth of Tabebuia

-. also ranges to the islands of Hispanola (the Dominican Republic and Haiti) and Cuba, as well as north into Mexico.
+.
+The tree also ranges to the islands of Hispanola (the Dominican Republic and Haiti) and Cuba, as well as north into Mexico.
 Tabebuia

 is a neotropical genus with approximately 1000 species, hailing from the tribe Tecomeae of the family Bignoniaceae.
 In its background